 VIII.
 The State President shall determine the total cost of the longevity pay plan from data submitted by each community college.
 The State President shall advise the State Board whether funds available for longevity pay are adequate.
-If funds are not adequate, the State President shall submit to the State Board, for its approval, a prorated reduction of all rates in order to cause the longevity payments to remain within the total available funds.
+If funds are not adequate, the State President shall submit a budget revision to the State Budget Officer requesting additional funds from other available sources within State Aid.

 Adopted: May 8, 2019

 A. The College President shall be responsible for the administration of the leave program.
 The College’s Human Resources office shall maintain leave records for all employees.
 The College will retain leave records for all separated employees for a period of at least five (5) years from the date of separation or longer as determined by applicable law.

 B. The following types of leave are authorized for the College’s employees in accordance with state and federal law and these policies and procedures:

 Voluntary Shared Leave

 C. Absences from work during scheduled working hours shall be charged to the employee’s appropriate leave account.